reepoi/G-LED/README.rst

 Generative Learning for Forecasting the Dynamics of High Dimensional Complex Systems
 ====================================================================================

-Unofficial code to attempting to replicate the results of [gaoGenerativeLearningForecasting2024]_.
+Unofficial code attempting to replicate the results of [gaoGenerativeLearningForecasting2024]_.

 .. note::